markrickert/cryptohopper-dashboard-watchlist/README.md

 [![All Contributors](https://img.shields.io/badge/all_contributors-4-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

 This is a collection of userscripts that run on [cryptohopper.com](https://www.cryptohopper.com/?atid=16750) to enhance your experience.
-Each userscript focuses on one tweak or feature and can be run independent of the others.
+Each userscript focuses on one tweak or feature and can be run independently of the others.
 Run them all or just a few!

 **What Is Cryptohopper?**